1will3/SemiconductorTrends/README.md

 # VERSION 3
+- Multiple Runs
+    - It will be helpful to record the results from 5 runs, and use this variance in data to find a more accurate description of general trends and topics.
+    - No variance was found over the 5 runs, indicating reproducability within the results
+- Extend the Dataset: Collect data from other sources to compare results.
+    - I will include new research sites:  Zenodo [https://zenodo.org/]; MDPI [https://www.mdpi.com/search?q=semiconductor]
+    - Compare differences in results
+    - common research themes
+    - Trends over time
 - Incorporate SQL Database
     - This will be used to save the runs
     - See any changes over each run